 The full study is available in the April 20, 2012 issue of the Journal of Clinical Oncology.

 These findings are encouraging – especially for women living with stage 0 to III breast cancer.

 Of course, I would also be interested to see the results of longer-term follow-up periods, as well as an active control group, in future studies.

 But in the meantime, researchers continue to investigate and discover new ways we can all experience the benefits of mindfulness.

-That’s why we’ve brought together leading experts on mindfulness, click here to check it out.
+That’s why we’ve brought together leading experts on mindfulness.
+Click here to check out our courses.